17 Best US National Parks to Visit in September (+ Fall Info & Tips)

 Carlsbad Caverns National Park can easily be described with one word – breathtaking.
 It has extensive rock formations to make your fall getaway quite remarkable!

+To explore the caverns, you have two main options: hike on self-guided trails or join a ranger-led tour.
 Note that the second option might take longer, but you will learn more about the history and geology of more than 300 known limestone caves.

-Alternatively, you can take part in the Bat Flight program (watch the Mexican Free-Tail Bats fly from the Carlsbad Caverns entrance), discover North America’s fifth-largest chamber and the world’s 28th-largest situated on the Big Room Trail, or take the Walnut Canyon Desert Drive and enjoy 9 miles of dirt road, which gets into the Chihuahuan Desert wilderness area.
+Alternatively, you can take part in the Bat Flight program (watch the Mexican Free-Tail bats fly from the Carlsbad Caverns entrance), discover North America’s fifth-largest chamber and the world’s 28th-largest situated on the Big Room Trail, or take the Walnut Canyon Desert Drive and enjoy 9 miles of dirt road, which gets into the Chihuahuan Desert wilderness area.

 Carlsbad Caverns National Park in September